twitchax/blog/source/Azure-PowerShell-Strategy/index.md

 Some of these examples were shown to customers.
 We received some good feedback on these strategy ideas.
 All of the feedback compiled was in reference to [creating a VM with gray parameters](#createVmWithGray) versus [creating a VM today](#createVmOld).

+### Scott G.

+* Roll out some simplifications around Create VM cmdlet by June 30.
+* Be diligent about what scenarios we chose and be vary of introducing breaking changes.
+* The "gray" parameter might be a _little_ confusing...would rather just have them be required.
+* Look at CLI tutorials to get ideas for similar defaults.
+* Literally steal some of the defaults from CLI end-to-end scenarios.

 ### Mark G.

 * About current script:
   * The script as it is today is not bad: variables could be serialized.
   * Does not mind the length of the script because most of the networking entities would already be around for him to pull in.